ElijT/Apps-Script-collection/README.md

 ## Gmail_No-response.gs
-*This script has ben written by Jonathan Kim ( http://jonathan-kim.com/2013/Gmail-No-Response/) but the link is no longer active and I did not find easily the code, so I am allowing myself to store it here.
-Please keep the original author track here.*
+*This script has been written by Jonathan Kim ( http://jonathan-kim.com/2013/Gmail-No-Response/) but the link is no longer active and I did not find easily the code, so I am allowing myself to store it here.
+If you re-use the code please do credit him.*
 The idea behind the script is to flag with a given label message that are waiting for an answer.
 The is a second label that can be applied to message where you do not expect any answer and also a time limit after which the label will be removed (to unclutter the label "waiting".
 I find it quite handy when I build my set of tools to perform automatic treatment of my inbox.

 ## Invitation_not_answered.gs